 A/B Test until you find your Ideal Monetization setup

 Find out your ideal Ad Monetization setup.
-Use the Appodeal A/B test tool, and pay attention to retention and engagement metrics as well as your ARPU.
+Use the Appodeal A/B test tool, and pay attention to retention and engagement metrics as well as the ARPU of your mobile games.

 A/B tests may require a high number of DAU (around ~1000 Daily Active Users).